Recoskie/AI-Matrix/README.md

   for( var i1 = 0; i1 < x; i1++ )
   {
-     //Can add subtract value it dose not matter.
+     //Can add subtract value it does not matter.

      out += r1;